 there is an increase in the load on all Unified CCE components, most notably on

-agents assume up to 30 calls per hour per agent.
-If a deployment requires more
+numbers for agents assume up to 30 calls per hour per agent.
+If a deployment

-than 30 calls per hour per agent, it will decrease the maximum number of
+requires more than 30 calls per hour per agent, it decreases the maximum number

 The number of

-agents is another important metric that will impact the performance of most
+agents is another important metric that impacts the performance of most Unified

 The number of